Wpsi1337/graph_tracker/README.md

 - The PoE Ninja API enforces rate limits; the tool defaults to a 120 second refresh to stay within limits.
 - When the API is unreachable, the status bar reports the failure and the UI continues to retry on the configured cadence.
 - Exchange endpoints for very new leagues can return `404`.
 The tracker will show an info message and stick to stash data until exchange prices become available.
-- The CLI flags still work as overrides, but all persistent settings live in `tracker_config.json` (git-ignored by default).
+- The CLI flags still work as overrides, but all persistent settings (game, league, category, limit, interval, price mode) live in `tracker_config.json` (git-ignored by default) and are now scoped per game so searches stay within your active client.